 The campground is currently closed for renovations and will be reopening March of 2024.

 Two shooting ranges (50- & 100-yard) offer recreational shooters a chance to take aim!
 Visitors are asked to sign in at the range and abide by the posted rules.
 A DNR range safety officer can help you with any questions.
 You must bring your own eye and ear protection, and paper targets.
 All range rules are strictly enforced.
 A minimum $250 fine is imposed for shooting outside range operating hours.

 Several miles of hiking trails provide the perfect opportunity to explore various habitats and to view wildlife.
 Try our 5.6-mile multiuse trail for horseback riding, non-motorized biking and hiking.
-We also offer a Driving Trail, which begins and ends at the entrance information boards (where brochures are available).
 Hiking trail and multi-use trail maps are available at the Visitor Center.
 Dogs are allowed on trails but must be on a leash at all times.
 Horses are required to have current Coggins test results.

 Additionally, Charlie Elliott offers a hiking opportunity for the mobility impaired.
 An Action Trackchair can be reserved for use on the Multi Use trail and other designated areas on property.
 Action Track Chairs are all terrain wheelchairs designed to provide freedom and independence to as many people as possible.
 For more information on the Action Track Chairs and how to reserve one visit https://gastateparks.org/Accessibility.